 Plenty of human foods can harm your dog.
 The list includes chocolate, candy, gum, onions, garlic, chives, leeks, scallions, shallots, avocado, salty items like chips and pretzels, fatty foods, certain types of nuts, and much more.
 Leaving these foods out on your kitchen countertops or table is a recipe for disaster—place them inside closed cabinets, containers, or the refrigerator to keep Fido safe.

-Were you aware that a variety of human medicines can harm your dog?
+Were you aware that a variety of common dog toxins in your household include human medicines that can harm your dog?
 Aspirin, cough syrup, antidepressants, over-the-counter drugs and prescription pills… all sorts of medicine isn’t safe for your pooch.
 It’s important to keep your medicines safely locked away in a closed cabinet where Fido can’t reach, and it’s safest to store your dog’s own medicines in a completely separate area so that nothing gets mixed up.

 All sorts of plants and flowers can harm a dog when ingested.
 Dieffenbachia, tulips, lilies, elephant ear, oleander, rhododendron (also known as azalea), ivy, daffodils, the sago palm, various types of aloe plants, and much more can cause irritation or poisoning.
 Check your home, garden, and landscaping to see if any offenders are lurking there; remove any harmful varieties from bouquets or floral arrangements inside your home.
 Visit the ASPCA’s site for a complete list of toxic plants.
 For more information on spring-specific plant hazards and other seasonal dangers, check out our article on Seasonal Pet Hazards – Spring.